War of 1812

 On July 17, 1812, British forces invaded Mackinac Island at what is now known as British Landing.

 For its bicentennial in 2012, we heard about the War of 1812.

 Most Americans know only that it produced “The Star Spangled Banner.''
 But Americans were the aggressors, looting and burning York — today, Toronto — in 1813.

 The British returned the favor in 1814, burning Washington, D.C., including the Capitol and White House.

 As the center of the lucrative fur trade, this region had a few dogs in the fight.

-On July 4, the Door County Maritime Museum in Sturgeon Bay opens the exhibit “The War of 1812 – Naval Battle for the Great Lakes.''
+The Door County Maritime Museum in Sturgeon Bay opened the exhibit “The War of 1812 – Naval Battle for the Great Lakes.''

-On July 17, Fort Mackinac on Mackinac Island will reenact its capture that day by British forces, accompanied by the replica sloop Friends Good Will, a fur-trade ship seized by the British a few days after their victory and conscripted into the Royal Navy.
+Fort Mackinac on Mackinac Island reenacted its capture that day by British forces, accompanied by the replica sloop Friends Good Will, a fur-trade ship seized by the British a few days after their victory and conscripted into the Royal Navy.

 "To Canada’s good fortune, the post-Revolution U.S. Army was stacked with bunglers and officers past their prime,'' the author writes.
 "It might have taken Canada easily, if not for the miraculously systemic idiocy among the top brass.''